 The following can be used as general guidance, but each rifle will vary.
 The tuner set screw must be tightened before shooting!
 Initial groups may be worse than groups without the tuner however if you follow the process outlined below, KSS is confident the tuners performance can help enhance your groups and consistency.

-- Start with the tuner weight slightly behind the face of the internal collar.
+- Start with the tuner weight slightly in front of the face of the mount if using a brake and slightly behind the face of the mount if using a suppressor.
 Confirm Zero on your rifle and record your tuner starting position and fire some confirmation shots.
 You should have a target that allows you to shoot multiple groups at different aim points.
 Below is a link to a printable target you can download here that is similar to a .1mil grid https://drive.google.com/open?id=1ojfBhMuBsx6QVFzONDXpIxvlNLZNT2te

 - Rotate the tuner between each grouping of shots and secure the set screw as you would if you were going to a match.
 You should be able to recognize fairly quickly if it looks like its grouping using 2 shots to help limit ammo usage during tuning.
 See Hash guidance below.

 - ATS Competition Tuner – Increase 2 reference marks per adjustment cycle and fine tune between for most rifles.
 Heavy barrel 22’s may require more movement between shots for tuning.